zfbx/zdiscord/docs/index.md

 - bg - Bulgarian - By WrecksBG
 - it - Italian - By Anonymous
 - cs - Czech - by Anostraca
-- no - Norwegian = by VikingTheDev
+- no - Norwegian - by VikingTheDev
+- sv - Swedish - by ayabolli

 ## License